 Ex-post cohesiveness is closely related to p-cohesiveness introduced in Morris (2000).
+The significance and relevance of p-cohesiveness is further illuminated in Glasserman and Young (2014).
 Given $p \in \mathbb{R}$, a set V is p-cohesive if for all $v \in V$, $\pi(V|v) \geq p$. p-cohesiveness imposes a uniform bound on the number of neighbors each vertex in V has in V. Ex-post cohesiveness imposes heterogeneous bounds on the same quantity that depend solely on the realized characteristics of v, particularly how v's edge states are distributed.
-Notice that if Θ was a singleton, say $\{\theta_0\}$, ex-post cohesiveness would be equivalent to $(1-\theta_0)$ -cohesiveness.

-p-cohesiveness is an ex-ante concept relying only on the structure of (V, E) only.
+Notice that if Θ was a singleton, say $\{\theta_0\}$, ex-post cohesiveness would be equivalent to $(1-\theta_0)$ -cohesiveness. p-cohesiveness is an ex-ante concept relying only on the structure of (V, E).
 Ex-post cohesiveness, as its name suggests, is an ex-post concept that depends on (N, E, θ) .
 To illustrate, consider a realized edge with a "bad state" $\theta < 0$ in which $\Delta_v(\theta)$ and $\Delta'v(\theta)$ are very small.
 The presence of such an edge would help a set 'containing' the edge become "more" p-cohesive, however it makes it "less" ex-post cohesive.
-In this sense, strategic cohesiveness is the appropriate ex-post notion of cohesiveness taking into account the variety in states, while p-cohesiveness is possibly an appropriate ex-ante notion of cohesiveness when the states of edges are not yet realized.
+In this sense, lack of strategic cohesiveness is the appropriate ex-post notion of fragility taking into account the variety in states, while lack of p-cohesiveness is possibly an appropriate ex-ante notion of fragility when the states of edges are not yet realized.